 He received his Ph.D. from the University of New South Wales

 The significance and practical use of his PhD program have been externally validated by four SSCI real estate journal articles (as primary author), seven major international real estate conference papers and six media articles for the UK online real estate magazine-The Property Chronicle (https://www.propertychronicle.com/author/robbie-lin).
-These journal articles include (1) varying interest rate sensitivity of multiple real estate sectors of REITs in the Pacific Rim region (2021); (2) strong performance of Logistics in the Pacific Rim region (2020); (3) strong performance of multifamily (BtR) sector in Japan (residential J-REITs) (2019); and (4) strong performance of multiple real estate sectors of REITs in Australia (2019).
-In addition, several media articles include (1) Impacts of US monetary policy (10Y, 3m, term spread) on Pacific Rim Commercial Real Estate; (2) strong performance by Logistics; (3) how can China learn from the global REITs by sector; (4) dynamics of Pacific Rim office sector; (5) why specialised real estate is a better investment strategy; (6) performance of international Build-to-Rent (BtR).
+These journal articles include (1) Varying interest rate sensitivity of multiple real estate sectors of REITs in the Pacific Rim region (2021); (2) Strong performance of Logistics in the Pacific Rim region (2020); (3) Strong performance of multifamily (BtR) sector in Japan (residential J-REITs) (2019); and (4) Strong performance of multiple real estate sectors of REITs in Australia (2019).
+In addition, several media articles include (1) Impacts of US monetary policy (10Y, 3m, term spread) on Pacific Rim Commercial Real Estate; (2) Strong performance by Logistics; (3) How can China learn from the global REITs by sector; (4) Dynamics of Pacific Rim office sector; (5) Why specialized real estate is a better investment strategy; (6) Performance of international Build-to-Rent (BtR).

 Robbie Lin is a PhD in property investment and finance at the University of New South Wales.
-His research agenda has covered the investment performance and interest rate risk management of multiple real estate sectors in institutional investors' portfolios across the Asia-Pacific region.
-His media articles regarding global commercial real estate investment strategies are available in the UK online real estate magazine-The Property Chronicle (https://www.propertychronicle.com/author/robbie-lin)
+His research agenda has covered the investment performance and interest rate risk management of multiple commercial real estate (CRE) sectors in institutional investors' portfolios across the Asia-Pacific region.
+His media articles regarding global CRE investment strategies are available in the UK online real estate magazine-The Property Chronicle (https://www.propertychronicle.com/author/robbie-lin).